TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-issueswithanazurepurchasesignupupgrade-azuresubscriptions.md

 **Unable to access services**<br>

 This may be caused by a disabled subscription, due to outstanding charges.
-Please make sure to login as an admin to settle the payments before [re-activating the subscription](https://docs.microsoft.com/azure/billing/billing-subscription-become-disable).
+Please make sure to login as an admin to settle the payments before [reactivating the subscription](https://docs.microsoft.com/azure/billing/billing-subscription-become-disable).

 **Azure Free Trial**

 Azure free trial account is only for 1 month and once it is upgraded to [Pay-as-you-go](https://azure.microsoft.com/offers/ms-azr-0003p/) there will be 12 month free services.
 When you upgrade from a Free Trial subscription, you keep your remaining credit for the full 30 days after you created the subscription.
 You also have access to free services for 12 months.
 If you want to [transfer the subscription](https://docs.microsoft.com/azure/billing/billing-subscription-transfer) after upgrading, you must wait until the subscription offer ID changes to MS-AZR-003P.
 The offer ID changes when:

 * You consume all the remaining credit, or
 * 30 days pass since the start of the free trial: [Products available monthly for free under Azure free account](https://azure.microsoft.com/free/free-account-faq/)

 **Unable to create or upgrade to another support plan**

 * Make sure to sign in to Azure account center as account admin.
-If you already have a subscription add a payment method to re-activate it.
+If you already have a subscription add a payment method to reactivate it.
 Please make sure to wait for few hours for the process completion.
 * The credit card linked to the current plan might have spending limit or some other issue.
 Please try linking to another card.

 **Note**: Support plans are billed like separate subscriptions and have subscription ID’s associated with them for billing purposes.
 All subscriptions on an account will receive the benefits associated with that support plan.